 New collaboration will bring record support to NHS staff who manage volunteers

-This partnership will make it easier for members to connect across the country, share best practice, and provide more training and development opportunities for VSMs, and their teams.
+This collaboration will make it easier for members to connect across the country, share best practice, and provide more training and development opportunities for Volunteering service managers, and their teams.
 In turn, this will bring enormous benefits to the thousands of volunteers giving their time to the NHS, and will provide new opportunities for clinical leaders to shape volunteer roles.

 Sally Williams, Helpforce Network Manager, said: “At Helpforce, our vision is to transform the lives of patients and NHS staff through the power of volunteering.
 We therefore, truly believe that a network of volunteer managers and clinical leaders working with volunteers is key.